cgeils25/Models_From_Scratch/README.md

 I'll also write unit tests for all models and utility functions using pytest.
 They will be contained in tests/ and will mirror the structure of the project.

-Currently, I've completed logistic regression and a linear support vector machine, and I'm currently working on linear regression.
+I've completed logistic regression and a linear support vector machine, and I'm working on linear regression.